jamesengleback/P450_Assay_Development/6_More_iterations/readme.md

 1. **These things aren't even substrates anyway (easy to check in literature)**
 2. **These things are precipitating**
 3. **I made up my stocks wrong**
+4. **The fatty acids are sticking to the lipophilic plate surface (I'm still using the treated plates because they're in plentiful suppy)**

 ### I'm going to adress these 1 by 1